 Are we facing IPv4 depletion?
+Did we run out of IPv4 addresses?

 The central pool of available IPv4 (Internet Protocol Version 4) addresses by the Internet Assigned Numbers Authority (IANA) is lowering or depleting.
 When you look at the IPv4 exhaustion details, the majority of the 4.29 billion IP addresses have already been assigned or reserved to corporations or institutions.
 We are in the technology age where just about everything we do, we rely on the internet.
 Just about everything we take part in, needs an IP address (Internet Protocol Address).
-The internet has grown and surpassed a population of 6 billion internet users of not only one, but multiple internet capable devices in our everyday life.
+The internet has grown and surpassed a population of 6 billion internet users of not only one, but multiple internet capable devices in our everyday life (IPV4 DEPLETION TODAY).

 Will IPv4 ever go away?